-The beginnings of Halloween begin shortly after the flood, when rebellious humans build a giant tower in a vain attempt to try and save themselves should the waters rise again!
-This tower existed in Babel, a place which would eventually become Babylon.
-God's solution to man's hard heart and unwillingness to turn to him was to change the one language we used to communicate into MANY (Genesis 11:1 - 2, 4 - 9)!
-Today, it is estimated that somewhere between 5,000 and 7,000 languages exist on the planet!
+The beginnings of Halloween may have begun shortly after the flood, when rebellious humans built a giant tower in a vain attempt to try and save themselves should the flood return!
+This tower existed in Babel (Babylon).
+God's solution to man's hard heart at Babel was to change the one language humans used into many (Genesis 11:1 - 2, 4 - 9), thus encouraging them to scatter!

-In relation to when Halloween occurs, how widespread was (and is) a day dedicated to the dead, occurring around the tradition date of this holiday, celebrated around the world?
-According to Humphrey's book, the ancient Assyrians (the world's first empire) had ceremonies for the souls of the dead during the mid-October through mid-November timeframe.
+In relation to when Halloween occurs, how widespread was (and is) a day dedicated to the dead celebrated?
+According to Humphrey's book, the ancient Assyrians had ceremonies for the souls of the dead during the mid-October through mid-November timeframe.
 In Egypt, Osiris' box or coffin, which floated on water for a year, was a distorted Egyptian memory of the Flood.
-This box, dedicated to god of the underworld, was placed on water between October to November each year (around the time of Halloween).
+This box was placed on water sometime between October and November each year (around the time of Halloween).

 The ancient Peruvian Incas began their year in November with a celebration called Ayamarka, which concluded with the placing of food and beverages on the graves of the departed.
 Shadows of the fixation on death that is the core of Halloween can also be seen in the early Anglo-Saxon period known as the "November Blood Month."
 In India, the Hindu Durga celebration for those who have died was first tied to their New Year (which began in November).

-Humphrey's conclusion regarding the link between the flood and this holiday is the following, "The legends cited . . . are found all over the world . . . yet they all have in common this remembrance of death . . . at the end of October and the beginning of November."
+Humphrey's conclusion regarding the link between the flood and this holiday is, "The legends cited . . . are found all over the world . . . yet they all have in common this remembrance of death . . . at the end of October and the beginning of November."
 All the above are tantalizing clues as to the true origin of Halloween.
 It is entirely possible that the holiday is a perverted memorial to the people put to death in Noah's Flood.